ScaryPoppins/shelfie1/README.md

 * Next you need to reset the input values when the user clicks 'Cancel'.
 Write a method to reset state and hook it up to the cancel button using an event handler.

 ## Step 2
-In this step you will set up the dashboard to display the products.
+In this step you will set up the dashboard to display the inventory.

-* Store the list of products in the App state.
+* Store the inventory list in the App state.
 This will make it easier to update with new products later.
     * Fill the list with some dummy products so you have something to display.
     * Each one should have a name, price, and image.
     * You can get rid of your dummy data once you are pulling the data from the backend.
-* Pass the list of products down to the Dashboard component through props.
+* Pass the inventory list down to the Dashboard component through props.
-* Inside Dashboard you should map over the list of products and render the Product component for each one.
+* Inside Dashboard you should map over the inventory list and render the Product component for each product.
 At this point you should see the word 'Product' repeated the same number of times as you have products in your dummy data.
 * Now you should update the Product component to display a name, price, and image based on props.
-* Go back to Dashboard and update where you're mapping over the products to pass the current product information to the Product component through props.
+* Go back to Dashboard and update where you're mapping over the inventory to pass the current product information to the Product component through props.

 ## Step 3
-It's time to write your GET endpoint so you get the list of products from the database.
+It's time to write your GET endpoint so you get the inventory list from the database.

 * Open server.js and create the entry point for the endpoint.
 The url should be '/api/inventory'.
 * Create the function for this endpoint in controller.js.
 Set up your endpoint to just send a string (I recommend 'It worked!!!
 Woohoo!!!') so you can make sure the endpoint works before worrying about the database.
 Remember to set a status code as well.